andrewbluepiano/misc/README.md

 # little_scripts
-Will Likely be from various assignments
+Will likely be from various assignments, but all are my own work (not just based on examples or anything)